ianmdesign/fivem-loading-imlxd/README.md

 ### Background Image

 To add your own background image, replace the "background.jpg" file in the "html/img" folder with your own image file.
-The recommended size for the background image is 1920x1080 pixels.
+The recommended size for the background image is at least 1920x1080 pixels, but highly recommended that aspect ration 16x9 is used for FiveM Compatability.

 ### Loading Text